k3s-io/k3s/README.md

 The memory footprint is reduced primarily by running many components inside of single process.
 This eliminates significant overhead that would otherwise be duplicated for each component.

-The binary is smaller by disabling third-party storage drivers and cloud providers, which is explained in more detail below.
+The binary is smaller by removing third-party storage drivers and cloud providers, which is explained in more detail below.

 What have you removed from upstream Kubernetes?
 ---
 This is a common point of confusion because it has changed over time.
 Early versions of K3s had much more removed than current version.
-Current versions of K3s disables two things:
+Current versions of K3s removes two things:
 1. In-tree storage drivers
 2. In-tree cloud provider